BeniaminBuzun/DoctorMario/readme.md

 ## Setup
 To run project, open it in browser

-You can acces it by clicking link on it's github page.
+You can also acces it by clicking link on it's github page.